llamasaresavager/DecaDiarization/readme.md

 This command will initiate the FastAPI server and launch the Streamlit UI.
 Now, you can use the UI to upload a WAV file, select a task (either diarization or transcription), and choose a destination for the output file.
 The chosen task will process the uploaded file, and the results will be displayed in the Streamlit application and also saved to the specified destination.

 Please ensure to have a valid WAV file for diarization and make adjustments to the request accordingly.

+## Contact Information

+I am currently job searching and if you have any inquiries or would like to get in touch, can be reached at:

+Email: trevor@pertainium.com

+Feel free to reach out if you have any questions or opportunities related to this project or any other relevant matters.

 ## Example Result